 U.S. rice production contributes to 85% of rice consumed by Americans.
 Over 10 million tons of rice production is predicted for 2018 (source).

-The difference in horticulture and agriculture is that horticulture typical deals with small-scale gardening and agriculture refers to large scale farming and land cultivation.
-Agriculture utilizes land cultivation and animal breeding to provide food, medicine and fibers necessary to sustain life.
+The difference between horticulture and agriculture is that horticulture typically deals with small-scale gardening and agriculture refers to large scale farming and land cultivation.
+Agriculture utilizes land cultivation and animal breeding to provide food, medicine, and fibers necessary to sustain life.

 A bio farm is another name for an organic farm.
 It employs all-natural gardening techniques and natural fertilizers.

 Monoecious vs dioecious: What is the difference between monoecious and dioecious plants?

 Monoecious plants have both female and male flowers in one flower or plant.
 They can also be called hermaphrodites.
 Some monecious plants include corn and wild rice.

 Dioecious plants have either female or male flowers in an individual plant, but not both.
 Asparagus, dates, mulberry, persimmons, and spinach are dioecious plants.